killkliboyo-sudo/slide-agent/README.md

 ## Testing

 - Run `python -m unittest discover -v tests`.
-The pipeline smoke test is skipped automatically if `python-pptx` is unavailable, though it is included in project dependencies.
+The PPTX smoke test now runs when `python-pptx` is installed.
 - The PPTX smoke test asserts that theme overrides (font, palette) flow through to the rendered file.
 - PDF analysis is optional; if `pdfplumber` is not installed, a warning is emitted instead of extraction.
 - LLM/Image pathways are covered via mocks; no network calls occur during tests.
+ComfyUI workflow retrieval is not exercised yet.

 ## Next Steps